awsdocs/amazon-kendra-developer-guide/doc_source/query-suggestions.md

 ------

 You can check your current settings by using the `DescribeQuerySuggestionsConfig` API\.
 Additionally, this operation shows the following information about your query suggestions for an index:
-+ **Mode** – Query suggestions are either `ENABLED` or `LEARN_ONLY`\.
++ **Mode**—Query suggestions are either `ENABLED` or `LEARN_ONLY`\.
 Amazon Kendra enables query suggestions by default\. `LEARN_ONLY` turns off query suggestions\.
 You can change the mode by using the `UpdateQuerySuggestionsConfig` API\.
 If turned off, Amazon Kendra continues to learn suggestions but doesn't make query suggestions to users\.
-+ **Status** – Query suggestions are either `ACTIVE` or `UPDATING`\.
++ **Status**—Query suggestions are either `ACTIVE` or `UPDATING`\.
-+ **Suggestions count** – The total number of queries ready to be suggested to your users\.
++ **Suggestions count**—The total number of queries ready to be suggested to your users\.
 If the count is much lower than you expected, it could be because Amazon Kendra needs more queries to learn from or your current query suggestions settings are too strict\.
-+ **Suggestions last build time** – The last time suggestions were updated\.
++ **Suggestions last build time**—The last time suggestions were updated\.
 Amazon Kendra automatically updates suggestions every 24 hours, or when you change a setting or when you apply a [block list](https://docs.aws.amazon.com/kendra/latest/dg/query-suggestions.html#suggestions-block-list)\.
-+ **Suggestions last cleared time** – The last time suggestions were cleared\.
++ **Suggestions last cleared time**—The last time suggestions were cleared\.

 ## Block certain queries from suggestions<a name="suggestions-block-list"></a>

-A *block list* stops Amazon Kendra from suggesting certain popular queries to your users\.
+A block list stops Amazon Kendra from suggesting certain popular queries to your users\.
 It is a list of words or phrases you want to exclude from query suggestions\.
 Amazon Kendra excludes queries containing an exact match of the words or phrases in the block list\.

 You can use a block list to safeguard against offensive words or phrases that commonly appear in your query log and that Amazon Kendra could select as suggestions\.
 A block list can also prevent Amazon Kendra from suggesting popular queries that contain information that is not ready to be publicly released or announced\.
 For example, if your users commonly query about a release of a new product that you don’t want to suggest because you are not ready to release soon, then you can block queries that contain the product name and product information from suggestions\.